Allen Stone: Career

 Stone has released five albums, Last to Speak (2010, self-released), the self-titled Allen Stone (2011, ATO Records), Radius (2015, Capitol Records), Building Balance (2019, ATO Records), and APART (2021, ATO Records).
 Radius was also re-released by ATO Records in 2016 as a deluxe edition with seven additional tracks.

 Stone had been touring cross-country for a few years and sold a self-released album on the Internet.
 However, it was not until October 2011, when his second album was released, that his career began to truly kick off.
 On this album, he was backed by Raphael Saadiq's rhythm section and Miles Davis' keyboardist Deron Johnson.
 A few songs on Allen Stone were co-written with Andy Grammer.
 Allen Stone peaked at the number 2 spot on the R&B/Soul charts on iTunes and hit number 9 and number 35 on the Billboard Heatseekers and R&B/Hip Hop Album charts, respectively.
 USA Today called Allen Stone a "pitch-perfect powerhouse".

-On October 26, 2011, he performed his song "Unaware" on Conan.
+In October 2011, he performed his song "Unaware" on Conan and was featured again in June 2015.

 In 2012, Stone was featured on the song "Neon Cathedral" by Macklemore and Ryan Lewis off their album The Heist.